Get a Chippy Paint Finish with Milk Paint – Every time!

 Notice the crackled paint at the top and on the sides.
 The floral transfer hides it in this photo, but it was definitely crackled!
 Check out this floral dresser makeover here!

+Okay, back to chippy paint!
 I told my refinisher friend about BOSS, and she tried it.
+This is how chippy her piece turned out!

+Fast forward a few months later, and I was in the same predicament as Sarah was.
 I had a piece that I was worried would bleed through.
 But I really wanted a chippy paint finish.

-I sprayed a coat of BOSS on, and a day or so later, I painted it with a custom color of Shackteau Interiors milk paint.
+So, I decided that it was time to test out my theory and see if it worked.
+I sprayed a coat of BOSS on, and a day or so later, I painted it with a custom color of Shackteau Interiors Milk Paint.

 Since I really wanted a chippy finish, (and it was pretty chilly in my garage that day) I turned a space heater on near the drying paint, and I used a hairdryer on the hottest setting to help the paint dry fast.

+Before I knew it, I started to see paint chipping!
 Then I painted a second coat, and even more paint chipped off!!
+Success!!!
+This is that buffet, in all of it’s chippy goodness!

-chippy green milk painted furniture
+chippy green milk painted buffet

 That makes 3 out of 3 times that this product has created a chippy painted finish with Shackteau Interiors Milk Paint!
 3 out of 3!!!

-Now, my latest attempt.
-It’s time to actually show you how to do it.
 How to do a chippy painted finish on furniture, even when you have scuff-sanded or if you just think that the milk paint won’t chip on that piece.

 This time I brushed one coat of BOSS on and let it dry.
 Then I brushed on 2 coats of Shackteau Interiors Milk Paint in Black Beach.

-chippy paint finish on dresser with hair dryer
+drying milk painted dresser with hair dryer

 At first, it wasn’t really chipping off like I expected it would.
 Even when I used a hairdryer to help dry the paint faster in some areas.